 FAQs

-Today’s blog addresses problems that come from improper contact lens use.
+Read our blog, which addresses problems that come from improper contact lens use.
 If you wear contact lenses, are interested in trying them, or are a parent of a contact lens-wearing child, this is the post for you.
-I am hoping to explain clearly why proper contact lens care is crucial, and then give you some concrete rules to follow so your eyes can stay protected and healthy.
+We explain clearly why proper contact lens care is crucial, and then give some concrete rules to follow so your eyes can stay protected and healthy.

 Contact Lenses